Glimpse into Oscars rehearsals shows stars at Dolby Theatre

 “Four Weddings and a Funeral” co-stars Hugh Grant and Andie MacDowell will stand beside one another to present an award at the show, as will Harrison Ford and Glenn Close, the President and Vice President of the United States in “Air Force One,” and “Creed III” frenemies Michael B. Jordan and Jonathan Majors.

-The Associated Press got to take a peek inside Oscars rehearsals at the Dolby Theatre Saturday.
+The Associated Press got to take a peek inside Oscars rehearsals at the Dolby Theatre Saturday morning.
+A two-hour power outage in Hollywood did not affect work inside the Dolby but forced shops and restaurants at the Hollywood and Highland complex to close and stopped elevators at an adjacent hotel.

-The presenters made the trek to the theater as a light, chilly rain fell outside, to run through their lines and practice handing out awards.
+Saturday morning, Oscar presenters made the trek to the theater as a light, chilly rain fell outside, to run through their lines and practice handing out awards.
 It’s one of several rehearsals in the leadup to the show, culminating with a full run through that stretches late into the night.

 The theater, populated by a few dozen people from Janet Yang, the President of the Academy of Motion Picture Arts and Sciences, to the stagehands and camera operators practicing their movements, had an air of calm and anticipation.